dbcalo/bad-movie-finder/README.md

 ---

 ## Known TVs With Issues

-These TVs have been reported by users to show incorrect colors (purple/green tint or distorted tones) when playing **HEVC + Dolby Vision Profile 8** content in MKV/WebDL formats.
+*(Informational only — not used by the script)*

+Some TVs and devices struggle with Dolby Vision Profile 8 in MKV or WebDL formats.
+Users have reported issues such as color distortion and purple/green tint when playing these files.

+Currently reported:

 - **Sony Bravia XBR-65X90CH**
-  User-reported purple/green tint with some Dolby Vision Profile 8 MKV files.
+  Purple/green tint with certain Dolby Vision Profile 8 MKV files.

-If you have a TV or device that consistently misbehaves with DV Profile 8, feel free to open an issue or submit a pull request to have it added to this list.
+If your TV or player consistently has issues with DV Profile 8, feel free to open an issue or submit a pull request to have it added to this list.

 ---